Today's Articles

 *Arthur Tappan was born on this date in 1786.
 He was a white-American businessman, philanthropist, and abolitionist.

 Arthur Tappan was born in Northampton, Massachusetts, to Benjamin Tappan and Sarah Homes Tappan, a great-niece of Benjamin Franklin.
-He was the brother of Ohio Senator Benjamin Tappan and abolitionist Lewis Tappan and a great-grandfather of Thornton Wilder.
+He was the brother of Ohio Senator Benjamin Tappan, abolitionist Lewis Tappan, and a great-grandfather of Thornton Wilder.
 They were devout Calvinists.
 He moved to Boston at the age of 15.
-In 1807 he established a dry goods business in Portland, Maine.
-In 1826, a year after the Erie Canal completion, he and his brother Lewis moved to New York City, the new national business and retail trade center, where they established a silk importing company.
-In 1827 the brothers founded the New York Journal of Commerce with Samuel Morse.
+In 1807, he established a dry goods business in Portland, Maine.
+In 1826, a year after the completion of the Erie Canal, he and his brother Lewis moved to New York City, the new national business and retail trade center, where they established a silk importing company.
+1827, the brothers founded the New York Journal of Commerce with Samuel Morse.

 Arthur and his brother were successful businessmen, but commerce was never their initial interest.
 They viewed making money as less important than saving souls.
 They made the Journal of Commerce a publication free of "immoral advertisements."
 Arthur Tappan's summer home in New Haven, Connecticut, was destroyed by a mob in 1831 (along with a black hotel and a black house) after he supported a surprisingly unpopular college proposal for blacks in that city.
 Both men suffered in the anti-abolitionist riots of 1834, in which mobs attacked their property.